Skip to main content

 After deploying, you can view all your endpoints and retrieve connection details such as URL, scaling configuration, and status.
 List all endpoints:

-bash CLI together endpoints list
+together endpoints list

 Get details for a specific endpoint: